 The hospitality industry is by far one of the the largest industries here in Australia, especially with a $12 billion market.
 Hundreds of new restaurants open every month in the greater Melbourne area alone.
-Based on my own experience, I must say, online presence plays a big part in increasing the revenue of the hospitality industry.

 Around 43% of customers check websites and read online reviews of your business before they decide to pay you a visit.

 Therefore, whether you have a small business, multi-store outlets or a commercial dining room, you should consider a few things that will provide a positive customer experience.

 A big part of the reason why people visit websites is to seek information customer need.
 Phone numbers, opening hours, address, menus, and photos of your food.
 The phone number should be prominent and visible at all times.
 Make the number clickable for mobile visitors to easily call for reservations or enquirers.